 Southwest Airlines food

-Alcohol is available for a fee, and it’ll add up fast if you’re a nervous flyer and you need a buzz to take the edge off.
+Alcohol is available for a fee (unless you splurge for a Business Select upgrade), and it’ll add up fast if you’re a nervous flyer and you need a buzz to take the edge off.

 Just as you would experience on Southwest, you’ll get a complementary drink and a bag of snack mix on JetBlue.